 Hapmap is a commonly used format for storing sequence data where SNP information is stored in the rows and taxa information is stored in the columns.
-This format allows the SNP information (chromosome and position) and genotype of each taxa to be stored in one file.
+This format allows the SNP information (chromosome and position) and genotypes of each taxa to be stored in a single file.